 1.5 OceanWP

 Like other themes, OceanWP also has a library of pre-built templates.
-Import any of the existing templates, update images, content, and you are done!
+Import any existing templates, update images and content, and you are done!

 2. Configure Elementor before you Get Started

 You must be wondering if I said something wrong.
 Why do we need to configure Elementor?
-Isn’t it supposed to work out of the box, just with a simple activation?
+Isn’t it supposed to work out of the box with a simple activation?
 Well, it does.

-But did you know Elementor provides certain features that you can configure before you start building a website?
+But did you know Elementor provides certain features you can configure before building a website?
 These simple tweaks will save you several clicks and back-and-forth as you work on your website.
-You can thank me later for these clever tips and tricks 🙂
+You can thank me later for these clever tips and tricks. 🙂

 2.1 Activate Elementor Pro License

-If you are using Elementor Pro, make sure to activate the license key on your website.
+If you are using Elementor Pro, activate the license key on your website.
 Elementor has a very easy-to-use license activation method.
 Once the license key is active, you will be able to receive updates for the latest releases.

 2.2 Set Default Fonts & Colors

-Elementor provides an option to disable default font and colors from the page builder.
+Elementor allows disabling the default font and colors from the page builder.
 If these options are disabled, the page builder will use styling provided by the theme.
-If you don’t want to go with the theme’s styling options, you can set default fonts and colors as per your requirements in Elementor settings.
+If you don’t want to go with the theme’s styling options, you can set default fonts and colors per your requirements in Elementor settings.

 2.3 Set a Color Palette

 Every website uses a defined color palette, and Elementor understands this requirement.
 So, you can set a default color palette for your website.
 This set of colors will show up in every color picker in the page builder.
-No need to worry about keeping track of hex codes for your website.
+There is no need to worry about keeping track of hex codes for your website.
 Set it for once, and you are done.

 2.4 Set Content Width, Spacing, & Breakpoints

-By default Elementor uses a 1200px container and 20px spacing between columns along with standard breakpoints for Tablet and Mobile devices at 1024px and 768px.
+By default, Elementor uses a 1200px container and 20px spacing between columns and standard breakpoints for Tablet and Mobile devices at 1024px and 768px.
 These settings work for most of the websites.
 But in case you need to make some adjustments to these options as per the design, you can do it from Elementor settings.
 It’s good to configure these options before you start working on building page layouts.

 2.5 Hide Page Title